CentOS-PaaS-SIG/linchpin/docs/source/configuration.rst

 Some configuration options are also present in the command line.
 Settings passed via the command line will override those passed through the configuration file and the environment.

-The full list of options is covered in the :doc:`Command Line Reference <linchpin_cli>` document.
+The full list of options is covered in the :doc:`cli` document.

 Values by Section
 -----------------